 FTP is the File Transfer Protocol.
-FTP support is provided using the github.com/jlaffaye/ftp package.
+Rclone FTP support is provided using the github.com/jlaffaye/ftp package.

-This will guide you through an interactive setup process.
-An FTP remote only
+Rclone config guides you through an interactive setup process.
+A minimal

 No remotes found - make a new one n) New remote r) Rename remote c) Copy remote s) Set configuration password q) Quit config n/r/c/s/q> n name> remote Type of storage to configure.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value [snip] XX / FTP Connection \ "ftp" [snip] Storage> ftp ** See help for ftp backend at: https://rclone.org/ftp/ ** FTP host to connect to Enter a string value.
 Press Enter for the default ("").
-Choose a number from below, or type in your own value 1 / Connect to ftp.example.com \ "ftp.example.com" host> ftp.example.com FTP username, leave blank for current username, ncw Enter a string value.
+Choose a number from below, or type in your own value 1 / Connect to ftp.example.com \ "ftp.example.com" host> ftp.example.com FTP username, leave blank for current username, $USER Enter a string value.
 Press Enter for the default (""). user> FTP port, leave blank to use default (21) Enter a string value.
 Press Enter for the default (""). port> FTP password y) Yes type in my own password g) Generate random password y/g> y Enter the password: password: Confirm the password: password: Use FTP over TLS (Implicit) Enter a boolean value (true or false).
-Press Enter for the default ("false"). tls> Remote config -------------------- [remote] type = ftp host = ftp.example.com pass = *** ENCRYPTED *** -------------------- y) Yes this is OK e) Edit this remote d) Delete this remote y/e/d> y
+Press Enter for the default ("false"). tls> Use FTP over TLS (Explicit) Enter a boolean value (true or false).
+Press Enter for the default ("false"). explicit_tls> Remote config -------------------- [remote] type = ftp host = ftp.example.com pass = *** ENCRYPTED *** -------------------- y) Yes this is OK e) Edit this remote d) Delete this remote y/e/d> y

 rclone lsd remote: